jared1980/weeklystatus/README.md

 ## With your favor editor and git command

-    - Add ssh public key to your github Settings >> SSH and GPG keys
+    1. Add ssh public key to your github Settings >> SSH and GPG keys

+    2. Provide me your github account name

+    3. Accept the invitation of collaboration

-    - clone weekly report from github
+    4. clone weekly report from github

 ``` shell
 git clone git@github.com:jared1980/weeklystatus.git
 ```

-    - Update weekly report with your favor editor.
+    5. Update weekly report with your favor editor.

-    - sync to remote
+    6. sync to remote

 ``` shell
 git pull --rebase
 git push origin main
 ```

-ℹ To have write permission, please provide me your github account name.

 ## With hackmd.io online update